SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Custom Tasks
 ^^^^^^^^^^^^

 CumulusCI integrates robot via custom tasks.
-The most common task is named ``robot``, but there are others that also make use of Robot Framework.
+The most common task is named ``robot``, but other tasks also make use of Robot Framework.
 Like with any task, you can get documentation and a list of arguments with the ``cci task info`` command.
-For example, ``cci task info robot_libdoc`` will display documentation for the ``robot_libdoc`` task.
+For example, ``cci task info robot_libdoc`` displays documentation for the ``robot_libdoc`` task.

 Robot tasks include:

 * ``robot``: Runs one or more robot tests.
 * ``robot_libdoc``: Runs the `libdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#library-documentation-tool-libdoc>`_ command, which creates an HTML file with documentation for all the keywords that are passed to it.
 * ``robot_testdoc``: Runs the `testdoc <http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#test-data-documentation-tool-testdoc>`_ command, which creates an HTML file with documentation for one or more test cases.
-* ``robot_lint``: Runs the static analysis tool `rflint <https://github.com/boakley/robotframework-lint/>`_, which is useful for validating robot tests against a set of rules related to code quality.
+* ``robot_lint``: Runs the static analysis tool `rflint <https://github.com/boakley/robotframework-lint/>`_, which can validate robot tests against a set of rules related to code quality.

 Custom Keywords
 ^^^^^^^^^^^^^^^

-CumulusCI provides for acceptance testing a set of keywords unique to both Salesforce and CumulusCI, such as running other tasks, interacting with Salesforce applications, and calling Salesforce APIs.
-If you want to take a look at these keywords before diving into the examples here, see `Keywords.html <Keywords.html>`_.
+CumulusCI provides a set of keywords unique to both Salesforce and CumulusCI for acceptance testing.
+These keywords can run other tasks, interact with Salesforce applications, call Salesforce APIs, and so on.
+To learn more about these keywords, see `Keywords.html <Keywords.html>`_.